tonylukasavage/cv2r/README.md

 ## developer notes

+### progression logic decisions

+* Whips will be upgraded progressively.
+No quick jump to morning star or flame whip.
+* Crystals will also be encountered progressively to prevent potential super boring back tracking.
+* The 3 block whip jump in Camilla's Cemetery is **NOT** in logic.
+This means red crystal is required for Bodley, Laruba, Doina, etc...
+* Laurels are considered required for Laruba Mansion
+* Laurels are **NOT** considered required to cross the swamp in Belasco Marsh

 ### code locations for all actors that can hold items

 The `$7F` value is set _after_ the code executes for the given item/weapon/whatever.